adrn/gala/docs/examples/integrate_potential_example.rst

    t,orbits = potential.integrate_orbit(initial_conditions, dt=0.5, nsteps=10000)

 We'll now plot the final positions of these orbits over isopotential contours.
-We start by using the :meth:`~streamteam.potential.Potential.plot_contours` method of the ``potential`` object to plot the potential contours.
+We start by using the :meth:`~gary.potential.Potential.plot_contours` method of the ``potential`` object to plot the potential contours.
 This function returns a :class:`~matplotlib.figure.Figure` object, which we can then use to over-plot the orbit points::